Grade-II listed farmhouse with 13 garages in Stanground would be amazing doer-upper

 The large corner plot has large gated vehicle access at the side with a large yard, garages, off-street parking and an unlisted large outbuilding for renovation within its grounds.

-There are some beautiful features remaining throughout the farmhouse, such as fireplaces with panelling.

-So, take a look around the period property in the following 9 images:
+So, take a look around the period property in the following 9 images - could you see yourself living here?